vishnusunkari/ideazlife/content/pages/terms-and-conditions.md

 We will approve link requests from these organizations if we decide that:
-(a) the link would not make us look unfavorably to ourselves or to our accredited businesses; (b) the organization does not have any negative records with us; (c) the benefit to us from the visibility of the hyperlink compensates the absence of TechGry; and (d) the link is in the context of general resource information.
+(a) the link would not make us look unfavorably to ourselves or to our accredited businesses; (b) the organization does not have any negative records with us; (c) the benefit to us from the visibility of the hyperlink compensates the absence of ideazlife; and (d) the link is in the context of general resource information.

 These organizations may link to our home page so long as the link: